This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 Wrapping it up

 I think blogging is a great way to express yourself, and I really believe that it is a great way to create an additional income stream.

 Although the technical aspect of starting a blog is so much easier and more user-friendly than years ago, it is often one of the things that hold people back.
 Please don’t let that hold you back.

-Find a provider that has excellent support and just go for it.
+Find a provider that has excellent support, and go for it.

-There are a lot of blogs out there, probably in the same niche that you would like to be blogging in.
-Don’t let that hold you back either.
+There are many blogs out there, probably in the same niche, you would like to be blogging in.
+Don’t let that hold you back, either.